- Education and Science»

 As far as being in the field, Egypt was my first dig outside of the U.S. It had many life-changing moments and Paralititan was certainly one of them.
 And Patagonia is one of the best places in the world.
 There's nothing not to love--beautiful place, people, dinosaurs, great steak and great wine.

-A large part of these projects has been fossil illustration and it's very fortunate to be working with people who have great backgrounds in science and play to their strengths.
+A large part of these projects has been fossil illustration and I'm very fortunate to be working with people who have great backgrounds in science and play to their strengths.
 Matt Lamanna and Jerry Harris are intellectually encyclopedic and able to use facts and see new research possibilities.
 I thoroughly enjoy working with Ken Lacovara in the field as well.
 It's always fun to watch how their minds work.
 There has to be creativity for visualizing how things work and to see where they're going.

 Do you have any direct artistic influences?